nf-core/vipr/docs/usage.md

 work            # Directory containing the nextflow working files results         # Finished results (configurable, see below) .nextflow_log   # Log file from Nextflow
-# Other nextflow hidden files, eg. history of pipeline runs and old logs.
+# Other nextflow hidden files, e.g. history of pipeline runs and old logs.
 ```

 ### Updating the pipeline